andy-maier/pytest-easy-server/docs/usage.rst

 When pytest loads the pytest-easy-server plugin, its set of command line options gets extended by those contributed by the plugin.
-These options allow controlling which server definition file is used and wich server or server group is used to test against.
+These options allow controlling which server file is used and wich server or server group is used to test against.
 These options are optional and have sensible
 defaults:

 .. code-block:: text

-    --es-server-file=FILE   Use the specified server definition file.
-                            Default: server.yml in current directory.

-    --es-vault-file=FILE    Use the specified vault file.
+    --es-file=FILE
+                            Path name of the easy-server file to be used.
-                            Default: vault.yml in current directory.
+                            Default: es_server.yml in current directory.
+    --es-nickname=NICKNAME

-    --es-nickname=NICKNAME  Use the server or server group with this nickname to test against.
+                            Nickname of the server or server group to test against.
-                            Default: default server or server group
-                            specified in the server definition file.
+                            Default: The default from the server file.

 .. _`Protecting secrets`: